goschtl/zope/Zope3/trunk/src/zope/app/viewlet/README.txt

 TALES namespace called ``viewlet`` that selects the viewlet using the expression ``<path to region>/<viewlet name>``.

-Since everything else is already setup, we can simply register a new view:
+Since everything else is already set up, we can simply register a new view:

   >>> template2FileName = os.path.join(temp_dir, 'template2.pt')
   >>> open(template2FileName, 'w').write('''